ivan-ngchakming/Facial-Recognition-Database-Management-System/README.md

 ## Contributing

 For guidance on setting up a development environment and how to make a contribution to FRDMS, see the [contributing guidelines](./CONTRIBUTING.md).

+## Special Thanks

+Special thanks to [Kabiirk](https://github.com/Kabiirk) for making the project logo.